agb32/cosmadoc/docs/source/ssh.md

 the compilers, have access to modules, and the batch system.
 Unless otherwise specified, all of your interactive work should be done on the login nodes.
-For instructions on how to submit jobs to the batch quees, see [slurm](/slurm.md).
+For instructions on how to submit jobs to the batch queues, see [slurm](/slurm.md).
 You can submit jobs to any batch queue from any login node, and access all the storage from any login node.

 You will then be asked to enter your ssh key passphrase (if you run a